Using Git

 git add path

-- Keep one side (still requires
+- Keep one side (choose ours or theirs):

 git checkout --ours path # keep our version (rebase source)